Skip to content

 • understand the benefit of using a testing framework

-• practice writing tests within a formal testing framework
+• write tests using a formal testing framework

 For teachers